-Through its Support Programme, Movies that Matter offers modest financial assistance of up to € 5,000 to stage human rights film events in countries in Africa, Asia, Latin America, Middle East and Eastern Europe.
+Movies that Matter believes in the compelling power of film.
+Committed to the promotion and a wider circulation of human rights cinema worldwide, the Movies that Matter's International Support Programme offers small grants to stage human rights film events in countries in Africa, Asia, Latin America, Middle East and Eastern Europe.

 Do you want to organise a film festival or host a screening, but you don’t know where to start?
 Do you need more information on what films to choose for your project or how to clear the rights?
 Do you have questions on how to fund your project?
 Read more